KentaGoto/Term_check/README.md

 # Term_check

+## Description
-A tool for quick check of translation terms
+A tool for quick check of translation terms.

 ## Usage
 ```